flimflam-austin/hugo-cms-test/content/quick_reads/20180612-18-06-12-nk/index.md

       * NK’s human rights violations discussed; NO promises made.
     _key: card-3-0a532483-4bb6-4a6c-9d81-d41d72a6399a
   - order: 3
+    useCheckmark: false
     body: >-
       > “Our unprecedented meeting, the first between an American president and a leader of North Korea, proves that real change is indeed possible.
-My meeting with Chairman Kim was honest, direct and productive…. **We’re prepared to start a new history and we’re ready to write new chapter between our two nations**.”
+My meeting with Chairman Kim was honest, direct and productive….**We’re prepared to start a new history and we’re ready to write new chapter between our two nations**.”

       Pres.
 Trump's remarks following Singapore Summit
     _key: card-4-038f0157-b874-4b89-ad18-f22f7915e1c2
   - order: 4
+    useCheckmark: false
     body: >-
       > **“I think without Otto, this would not have happened….
 Otto did not die in vain.
 He had a lot to do with us being here today.”**